HydroClim Minnesota for Early September 2021

 [see: Fire Danger Rating Map]

-- The September precipitation outlook has a fairly strong tendency for below normal precipitation, especially in the western half of the state.
+- The September precipitation outlook has equal chances for below, normal and above normal precipitation.
 September precipitation normal values range from about one-and-a-half inches in northwest Minnesota to about four inches in northeast and southeastern counties.

 [see: Climate Prediction Center 30-day Outlook | September Precipitation Normal Map]

-- The September temperature outlook also has a fairly strong tendency for below normal temperatures across the entire state, especially in the south.
-In 2019 the outlook was also for a cool September and the statewide average wound up to be two degrees above normal.
+- The September temperature outlook also has equal chances for below, normal and above normal temperatures.
 Normal September high temperatures are in the middle to upper 70's degrees to start the month, dropping to the low to mid 60's by month's end.
 Normal lows are in the 50's early in the month, falling to the middle 30's to mid-40s by late September.

 [see: Climate Prediction Center 30-day Outlook | September Temperature Normal Map]

-- The 90-day precipitation outlook for September through November indicates an equal chance for above, below and normal precipitation.
-The September through November temperature projection offers a tendency for above-normal conditions statewide as well as the lower 48 states and Alaska.
-Note that this was the same outlook as in September-November 2019 and the statewide average temperature for September-November wound up being a degree below normal!
+- The 90-day precipitation outlook for September through November indicates an equal chance for above, below and normal precipitation in eastern Minnesota, with a tilt to below normal precipitation in the west.
+The September through November temperature projection offers a tendency for above-normal conditions statewide.

 [see: Climate Prediction Center 90-day Outlook]